osgi/osgi.enroute.site/_appnotes/resolving.md

 ## What Problem is Being (Re)Solved?

 The pain that the resolver solves is well known to anybody that builds application from modules, the so called _assembly_ process.
 All developers know the dreadful feeling of having to drag in more and more dependencies to get rid of Class Not Found errors when the application starts (or after running for an hour).
 For many, Maven was a godsend because it made this process so much easier because dependencies in Maven are _transitive_.
-If you depend on some artefact, then this artefact brings its own dependencies to the final application.
+If you depend on some artefact, then this artefact drags in its own dependencies to the runtime.

 Unfortunately, that godsend is also tainted because of a number of reasons.
-Though it has become easier to get _a_ result, the result is often littered with unnecessary or wrong artefacts.
+Though it undeniably has become easier to get _a_ result, the result is often littered with unnecessary or wrong artefacts.
+Often the application developers have no real clue what is in their runtime.

+These are the causes:

 * **Our small minds** – The limitation of the human mind/motivation properly maintain meta-data is limited.
 Many open source projects show unnecessary dependencies that were once needed but no longer necessary.
-Fortunately, Maven Central/Sonatype now has become much more restrictive but before this filter a lot of Maven dependencies had errors.
+Fortunately, Maven Central/Sonatype now has become much more restrictive but before this filter, a lot of Maven dependencies were quite bad.
 * **Aggregate problem** – The aggregate problem is a dependency that is used for one small part but where a co-packaged part drags in other (and therefore unnecessary) dependencies.
 For example, many JARs provided support for Ant, a former build tool.
-This was useful if you happened to use Ant but it caused the addition of the Ant runtime in environments that never used Ant.
-The aggregate problem causes a serious increase of dependency fan-out in most projects.
+This was useful if you happened to use Ant but it caused the addition of the Ant runtime in systems that never used Ant.
+The aggregate problem causes a serious increase of dependency fan-out in many projects.
-* **Version Conflicts** – When you drag in a lot of dependencies then you invariably run into a situation where 2 of your dependencies require the same third dependency but in a different version.
-(This is called the _diamond_ problem.)
+* **Version Conflicts** – When you drag in a lot of dependencies then you invariably run into a situation where two of your dependencies require the same third dependency but in a different version.
+(This is called the _diamond_ problem for obvious reasons if you draw the graph.)
 Sometimes these versions are really incompatible, sometimes the higher would suffice.
+However, in Maven, the first artefact encountered in a breadth first search defines the version.
 * **Variations** – In many situations it is necessary to create different variations of an application.
-For example, an application could be delivered for different platforms or a demo and a full version.
+For example, an application could be delivered for different platforms or in a demo variation and a full monty variation.
 Since the Maven transitive dependency model creates a fixed graph it is not suitable to assemble these variations easily.
 That is, there often is not a single runtime.

 The result is that all too often the class path of the final application is littered with never used byte codes and/or overlapping packages that came from artefacts with different versions.
+If the customer could see the mess the average class path is they would run away screaming.

 Establishing the perfect class path for an application is a process for which the human mind is extremely badly suited and the transitive model of Maven has too many sharp edges.
 The resolver provides an alternative model that focuses on looking at the whole solution space instead of having to live with the (sometimes arbitrary) decisions of developers of the often 5-6 layers deep transitive dependencies.